SZA discography

-American singer-songwriter SZA has released two studio albums, one reissue album, three extended plays (EPs), one live album, and forty-eight singles (including eleven as a featured artist).
+American singer-songwriter SZA has released two studio albums, one reissue album, three extended plays (EPs), one promotional live album, one compilation album, and fifty-four singles (including thirteen as a featured artist).
 SZA debuted with her self-released EP See.SZA.Run in 2012, followed by the 2013 EP S, gaining the attention of the independent record label Top Dawg Entertainment.
 She signed to Top Dawg as the label's first woman artist in 2013 and released her third EP, Z, a year later.
 After Z, she began work on her debut studio album, Ctrl (2017), which debuted at number three on the US Billboard 200, peaked at number two on Top R&B/Hip-Hop Albums, and has charted for more than five subsequent years.
 The album, alongside its Billboard Hot 100 top-40 singles "Love Galore" and "The Weekend", earned her three of her first five Grammy nominations, in 2018.
 All singles from Ctrl have been certified platinum or higher by the Recording Industry Association of America.

 From 2017 to 2022, as SZA prepared for her second studio album's release, she appeared on film soundtracks and collaborated with several artists.
 Three collaborations were international top-10 songs: "What Lovers Do" by Maroon 5 in 2017, "All the Stars" with Kendrick Lamar from the Black Panther soundtrack in 2018, and "Kiss Me More" by Doja Cat in 2021.
 Furthermore, a deluxe edition of Ctrl was released in June 2022 to celebrate the album's five-year anniversary.
 In December 2022, SZA's second studio album SOS was released, and it broke several records in R&B/hip-hop and overall charts.
 In the US, it opened with the biggest streaming week ever for an R&B album, spent 10 weeks atop the Billboard 200, and ended 2023 as the country's third-biggest album with 3.172 million album-equivalent units sold.
 Its multi-platinum fifth single, "Kill Bill", was the third best-selling song of 2023.
 The same year, Rolling Stone ranked SOS and Ctrl as two of the 500 greatest albums of all time.

 In December 2024, SZA released the reissue of SOS, Lana.
 It spawned two top-10 songs.
 The first was the lead single "Saturn", released earlier in February, and the second was "30 for 30" with Lamar.
 Lana was rereleased in 2025 with new mixing and four bonus songs scrapped from the reissue, including the leaked collaboration "Joni" featuring Don Toliver.
 Regarding unreleased tracks, SZA has said that she loses her confidence in the quality of her music once they are leaked online.